Dhenyson/image-repository/README.md

 # image-repository
-Image repository for readmes from public repositories.
+Image repository for readmes from public repositories..